 How to Ensure That Apple Can’t See Your iMessage

-If you want to keep using Messages in iCloud to sync your messages, you must disable iCloud Backups entirely on the devices you’re syncing messages to.
+You can keep using Messages in iCloud to sync your messages, if you like, but you must disable iCloud Backups entirely on the devices you’re syncing messages to.
 This will prevent Apple from storing a copy of the decryption key that can access these messages.
+(If you just disable Messages in iCloud and leave iCloud backups enabled, Apple says it will upload a copy of your messages as part of your backups.)

 Warning: It’s a good idea to regularly back up your iPhone using iTunes on your PC or Mac if you disable automatic iCloud backups.